developer-zebra/developer-zebra-site/src/simulscan/1-1/guide/templatebuilder/index.md

 **Single-Line -** acquisition using OCR of a single line of alpha/numeric characters (i.e. a product number).

 **Target, Structured -** a Document with a layout that doesn't change from one instance to another.
+Such targets are referred to as having a fixed layout.

 **Target, Unstructured -** a Document with no fixed layout, or a Document that has not been defined with a Template.